jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 The `holdAnimationTime` parameter stops the animation for a while, delaying the fading of the data link activity arrows.
-The `activityLevel`, `lineColor` and `labelColor` parameters are different at each `DataLinkVisualizer` to make data link activity levels easy to distinguish.
+The `activityLevel`, `lineColor` and `labelColor` parameters are different at each `DataLinkVisualizer` to make data link activity levels easy to distinguish:

 - `dataLinkVisualizer[0]` is configured to display
 <span style="color:purple">*protocol* level activity</span> with purple arrows.